LalbaAnthony/ynov-fullstack-room_managment/README.md

 - `PUT` on http://localhost:4000/api/teams/teams/:id to update a team by ID
 - `DELETE` on http://localhost:4000/api/teams/teams/:id to delete a team by ID

+### Room service

+Rooms's endpoints:

+- `GET` on http://localhost:4000/api/rooms/rooms/:id to get one room by ID
+- `GET` on http://localhost:4000/api/rooms/rooms to get all rooms
+- `PUT` on http://localhost:4000/api/rooms/rooms/:id to update a room by ID
+- `DELETE` on http://localhost:4000/api/rooms/rooms/:id to delete a room by ID

 ## 🧱 - Structure

 Ports allocation: